ipodao/alldoc/Cpp/CppPrimer5/ch6.md

 ```cpp
 	Type(*function(parameter_list))[dimension]
 ```
-As a concrete example, the following declares funcwithout using a type alias:
+As a concrete example, the following declares `func` without using a type alias:

 ```cpp
 	int (*func(int i))[10];